google/paxml/README.md

 [2.
 MaxText repo](https://github.com/google/maxtexthttps://github.com/google/maxtext)
  for config values.
 More details on how the MaxText variable names to Pax are described [here](https://docs.google.com/spreadsheets/d/1X_F88Vh71UKvFGgkZ36M6BcLevh0bzmZMXf24s7Z6UU/edit#gid=673705132).

+We provide example runs under `c4_multislice.py` as a starting point for Pax on multislice.

 ### Setting up Cloud TPU VMs using Queued Resources

 We refer to